DataDog/documentation/content/en/tracing/troubleshooting/diagnostic_tool.md

 Because application pools are started lazily in IIS, make sure that the site has received at least one request before running the command.

-As for the process diagnostics, this command will run basic configuration checks and display recommendations if any issue is found.
+As for the process diagnostics, this command runs basic configuration checks and displays recommendations if any issues are found.

 ## Agent connectivity diagnostics